Device: Authentication Ecosystem (~auth-hook@1.0, ~secret@1.0, ~cookie@1.0, ~http-auth@1.0)¶

 Device Integration¶

-→ auth-hook intercepts → provider generates secret → secret device signs → authenticated response returned.
+The authentication workflow: HTTP request with &! → auth-hook intercepts → provider generates secret → secret device signs → authenticated response returned.

 Integration with Core Devices: